jhpyle/docassemble/_docs/objects.md

   added and its elements gathered.
 See the [groups] section for details of how [`DAList`] and [`DADict`] gathering works.
 By default, the text of the button is "Add an item" if the list is empty, and "Add another" if the list is non-empty.
-The message can be overridden with the optional keyword parameter `message`.
-The `message` passes through the [`word()`] function, so you can use the translation system to handle different languages.
+The label can be overridden with the optional keyword parameter `label`.
+The `label` passes through the [`word()`] function, so you can use the translation system to handle different languages.
 If you set the optional keyword parameter `url_only` to `True`, the method will return only the URL for the action, not the HTML for a button.